15 Best Things To Do In Matera, Italy: Your Guide To The Sassi In 2025

 Try and time your visit for the late afternoon.
 After exploring the churches, you can witness one of the most spectacular sunsets you’ll ever see.
 As the sun sets, you’ll see the Sassi light up across the ravine!
 It’s absolutely magical!
 Just remember to bring mosquito repellent!

-14. Eat A Lot Of Pane di Matera
+11. Eat Authentic Pane di Matera

-The ancient bread of Matera is something you’ll try many times.
-There are many stores with huge, odd-shaped, dark, crusted lumps on their shopfront.
-Made from local ingredients, the crumb has a slightly yellow colour and is very similar to sourdough.
 One local told us that the thick crust meant that the bread won’t start to spoil until it is cut.
 We’re not sure if this was true or not, but it didn’t stop us from enjoying the bread many times during our stay.

-15. Visit the Crypt of the Original Sin
+14. Visit the Crypt of the Original Sin

 This one’s a little outside the city, but well worth the trip.
 About 15 minutes from Matera, the Cripta del Peccato Originale is a cave church known for its incredible 8th-century frescoes – often nicknamed the “Sistine Chapel” of rupestrian art.